Marshall Field: Legacy

-The University of Chicago was founded by both Field and New York's John D. Rockefeller, to rival nearby Evanston's Northwestern University.
+The University of Chicago was co-founded by Field and John D. Rockefeller, to rival nearby Evanston's Northwestern University.

-A bust of Marshall Field stands aside other early 20th century Chicago industrial magnates on the north riverbank on the Chicago River facing the Merchandise Mart.
+A bust of Marshall Field stands beside those of other early 20th century Chicago industrial magnates on the north riverbank of the Chicago River facing the Merchandise Mart.

+The company that Marshall Field founded was absorbed into Macy's a century after his death.